am20dipi/JS-advanced-concepts/JS-TYPES/JavaScriptTypes.md

 Symbol value creates something unique; it is useful in individually identifying pieces of data.
 Usually used for object properties.

+## Primitive Types

+Primitive: data that represents only a single value.

+* Numbers
+* Strings
+* Booleans
+* Undefined
+* Null
+* Symbols

 undefined => absence of variable definition; no 'return' keyword; missing properties of an object

 null => absence of value

+# Non-Primitive Types

+Non-Primitive: does not contain the actual value directly.

+* Arrays
+* Functions
+* Objects

+REMEMBER: arrays and functions are OBJECTS.